 - gastrointestinal and travel acquired infections.

-At the same time, a number of submissions highlight concerns that public health surveillance of serious infectious diseases may be compromised if self-testing for certain diseases were to be allowed.
+At the same time, a number of submissions highlighted concerns that public health surveillance of serious infectious diseases may be compromised if self-testing for certain diseases were to be allowed.

 Direct to consumer (DTC) genetic testing

-The majority of submissions that addressed the question of DTC genetic testing were strongly in favour of continued restrictions on supply of these self-tests in Australia.
-The submissions highlight a number of significant risks arising from DTC genetic testing for health related purposes, concluding that the potential for harm is high and the benefits often doubtful.
-The need for pre-test discussion to determine the relevance of genetic tests, interpretation of results and post-test counselling by appropriate health professionals is emphasised in most of the submissions.
+The majority of submissions were strongly in favour of continued restrictions on supply of DTC genetic self-tests in Australia; highlighting a number of significant risks for health related purposes, concluding that the potential for harm is high and the benefits often doubtful.
+The need for pre-test discussion to determine the relevance of genetic tests, interpretation of results and post-test counselling by appropriate health professionals was emphasised in most submissions.

-Several submissions have highlighted problems with the current regulation of genetic testing including:
+Several submissions highlighted problems with the current regulation of genetic testing including:

 - The availability and take-up of online services from overseas providers which circumvent the Excluded Purposes Specification and are not subject to Australia’s regulatory standards or laboratory accreditation requirements;

-- The trend for genomic information that was initially obtained for non-health purposes (such as fitness or ancestry testing) subsequently being used to reveal health-related information;
+- The trend for genomic information initially obtained for non-health purposes (such as fitness or ancestry testing) subsequently being used to reveal health-related information;

-- Interpretation of genetic test results can be difficult and inconclusive; this can lead consumers and their families down a difficult pathway which can have unintended consequences (psychological, financial, social);
+- Interpretation of genetic test results can be difficult and inconclusive; which may lead consumers and their families down a difficult pathway with unintended consequences (psychological, financial, social);

 - Take-up of DTC genetic testing is already increasing the burden on general practitioners, clinical geneticists and other health professionals to assist in interpretation of test results that lack efficacy and clinical relevance.